-14.18.2.1 The following may be appealed pursuant to the Title IX appeal processes stated below in this section of this AP:

-- Decisions by the Title IX Coordinator to dismiss a Formal Title IX Complaint pursuant to Section 14.11 of this AP or a decision by the Title IX Coordinator to not dismiss a Title IX Complaint pursuant to Section 14.11.1; - Decisions by the Title IX Hearing Officer on allegations of Title IX Sexual Harassment, including, but not limited to, decisions about responsibility for the violation(s) alleged, whether or not to impose Educational Measures and/or Disciplinary Sanction, and the specific types or degrees of Educational Measures and/or Disciplinary Sanctions imposed (e.g., if they were too harsh or too lenient). - 14.18.2.2 All other decisions, including dDecisions by the Title IX Hearing Officer on alleged violations of this AP that do not constitute Title IX Sexual Harassment but were included in the Title IX Sexual Harassment resolution process pursuant to Section 14 of this AP are subject only to the Section 14 appeal process and are not subject to other appeal processes, must be appealed separately according to the policies and procedures applicable to the party appealing the decision (e.g., the Employee Handbook, the Student Code of Conduct) or the specific form of Discrimination or Harassment alleged (e.g., the College's disability-discrimination AP).
+- 14.18.2.1 The following may be appealed pursuant to the Title IX appeal processes stated below in this section of this AP: - Decisions by the Title IX Coordinator to dismiss a Formal Title IX Complaint pursuant to Section 14.11 of this AP or a decision by the Title IX Coordinator to not dismiss a Title IX Complaint pursuant to Section 14.11.1; - Decisions by the Title IX Hearing Officer on allegations of Title IX Sexual Harassment, including, but not limited to, decisions about responsibility for the violation(s) alleged, whether or not to impose Educational Measures and/or Disciplinary Sanction, and the specific types or degrees of Educational Measures and/or Disciplinary Sanctions imposed (e.g., if they were too harsh or too lenient). - 14.18.2.2 All other decisions, including decisions by the Title IX Hearing Officer on alleged violations of this AP that do not constitute Title IX Sexual Harassment, must be appealed separately according to the policies and procedures applicable to the party appealing the decision (e.g., the Employee Handbook, the Student Code of Conduct) or the specific form of Discrimination or Harassment alleged (e.g., the College's disability-discrimination AP).